How to Save Money on Travel

 Use your AAA, Costco, AARP, or other memberships for discounts.

-Be cautious with bundle deals that include a rental with your flight & hotel.
+Be cautious about bundle deals that include a rental with your flight & hotel.
 Before assuming you’re getting the best deal, break down the cost difference between individual bookings and a bundle.
-You might be surprised to find that a bundle deal ends up costing you more.
+While bundle are often cheaper than a la carte, they sometimes come with things that you don’t deal, which ends up costing you more.

 Bring your own car seat if you’re traveling with small children.
 Most rental companies charge $10-$15 a day just to include a car seat.

 Research parking in advance.
-You might be shocked to learn how much your hotel charges for parking each day.
+It can be shocking to learn how much your hotel charges for parking each day.
 And street parking can be tricky if you don’t understand the language well.
 We’ve had luck with paid parking lots or garages near our hotel.

 We may receive commissions for purchases made through links in this post.
 In addition to a handful of affiliate networks, TrueTrae.com/TraeBodge.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.